 I have over 20 yrs experience in childcare and Learning & development, working with children aged from 0-18yrs.

-I am now in my fourth year of working as a registered childminder, and am thoroughly enjoying my role delivering Early Years care, and after-school services.
+I am now in my fifth year of working as a registered childminder, and am thoroughly enjoying my role delivering Early Years care, and after-school services.
 It is by far the most interesting, rewarding and 'natural fit' childcare role I have experienced so far.

 As a parent of two, I have deepened my understanding of child development and the variety of personalities and learning styles that children have, and this has led me to further study the field, with particular focus on babies and early years.